Facts and figures

 Source: 22nd Social Survey/DSW

-The Student Housing Price Index commissioned by the Cologne Institute for Economic Research (IW) examines the market for student housing in 15 major cities and university towns.
+The student housing price index commissioned by the Cologne Institute for Economic Research (IW) analyses the market for student housing in 15 major and university cities.

-Development of monthly expenditure on rent and ancillary costs in Schleswig-Holstein (arithm. mean values):
+Development of monthly expenditure on rent and ancillary costs in Schleswig-Holstein (arithmetic mean):

 2012 | 285 € |